TalhaNadeem001/vision_model/README.md

-# CENG4480 Final Project - Voice Based AI Assistant with ChatGPT on Raspberry Pi
+## Voice Assistant integrated with chatgpt to be run on Raspberry Pi
-This project is an implementation of a voice-based AI assistant using OpenAI's ChatGPT and Bing on a Raspberry Pi.
-The assistant listens for the wake word "Hey Ras Pi" and then processes the user's query, providing an appropriate response.
-The project demonstrates how to integrate multiple language models and APIs to create a more robust and context-aware AI assistant.

 ## Features
 - Wake word detection using Porcupine
 - Speech recognition with Google Speech Recognition
-- AI-based chat using ChatGPT and unoffical Bing APIs
+- AI-based chat using ChatGPT
-- Multilingual support for English, Mandarin, and Cantonese
 - Text-to-Speech using Google Text-to-Speech (gTTS)
-- Context-Aware interactions for both ChatGPT and Bing based on conversation history
+- Context-Aware interactions for chatGPT based on conversation history
-- Time-sensitive question filtering using custom NLP function
+- Increased Personalization functionality of LLM for User interaction
+- Can act as a teacher for any document you upload

 ## Installation
 1. Clone the repository